 So, all in all, the spectrum of savings account interest rates in the Indian banking sector can range from 3.5% to 7.8% or so today.
 Given such a vast difference, it is clear that there are many factors at play here.
 Check out the main parameters that banks take into account before determining how much interest to pay on savings account balances.

 Repo rate is the rate at which the Regulatory Authority lends money to commercial banks in the country.
 To put it more simply, it is the rate at which commercial Indian banks borrow money.
 Every quarter, the Regulatory Authority reviews the repo rate and depending on national and international economic factors, the rate may be increased or decreased.

 If the repo rate increases, it makes borrowings costlier for commercial banks.
 To compensate for the rising cost of borrowing, these banks hike the interest rates they charge on the loans they lend.

 But what about the interest rates on savings accounts?
 Well, the money deposited in a Savings Account is valuable for banks because it helps them meet their minimum cash requirements without having to borrow money from the Regulatory Authority.

 In an economy with rising repo rates, banks will naturally try to draw in more people to deposit money in their Savings Accounts.
 And how do they do this?

 So, rising repo rates lead to rising savings account interest rates.

-While the repo rate is the main factor that banks take into account before deciding the rate of interest on Savings Accounts, there are other aspects that play a role in this too.
+While the repo rate is the main factor that banks take into account before deciding the rate of interest on Savings Accounts, other aspects play a role in this too.
 The liquidity of a bank is one such factor.
 It indicates the level of cash and other liquid assets that the bank has, so it can pay its short-term bills and halt financial obligations.